This post may contain affiliate links. Please read my disclosure policy.

 As crazy as it sounds for a recipe called Pecan Sandies, we also love these cookies with the nuts omitted.
 It is especially important if you want to make sure that you are serving a nut-free cookie if there are any allergies or nut sensitivities.

-You can add in so many different things into the cookie dough.
+You can add so many different things to the cookie dough.
 Here are a few of our favorites:

-Here’s my Pecan Sandies Cookies Recipe, aka Mexican Wedding Cookies, aka Snow Cookies, aka whatever you want to call them cookies recipe! 🙂 I hope you love them as much as we do!
+Here’s my Pecan Sandies Cookies Recipe, aka Mexican Wedding Cookies, aka Snowball Cookies, aka whatever you want to call them cookies recipe! 🙂 I hope you love them as much as we do!

 - 1/2 cup confectioner’s sugar plus more for rolling baked cookies